opendott-smartcities/II/D10_technology-demonstrators/README.md

 This folder consists of the following:

+ - [E-I_overview.pdf](E-I_overview.pdf) - description and specifications of the exploratory version of E-I.
  - [doc.md](doc.md): Technical documentation of the modules.
  - [E-I_NFC](E-I_NFC): Arduino code to recognise NFC tags using a GROVE NFC module, and send their identifiers via USB to the Raspberry Pi.
  - [E-I_node](E-I_node): Node-RED flows in JSON format that will: